Clearing the Air

 Fossil fuel-fired power plants, including those using gas turbines, are responsible for about one-quarter of our nation’s total greenhouse gas pollution.

-Power plants are responsible for 1.4 billion tons of emissions a year, one of the largest sources in the world.
+Power plants are responsible for 1.4 billion tons of greenhouse gas emissions a year, one of the largest sources in the world.
 Greenhouse gases are a group of pollutants, including carbon dioxide, that trap heat in the atmosphere and contribute to climate change.
 Emissions of carbon dioxide from gas-fired power plants in the United States have almost doubled between 2005 and 2021.

 flooded residential area